yosyad/git-tutorial/readme.md

 just a simple readme file
+Edit from github editor.

-add new line in merge1 branch!
+add new line in merge1 branch?!